ShotaMiyazaki94/microjax/docs_src/usage.rst

 - :mod:`microjax.trajectory.parallax` – annual parallax terms.

-These components return arrays compatible with the ``w`` input used above, so you can drop them into ``mag_binary`` / ``mag_triple`` without further changes.
+These components return arrays compatible with the ``w_points`` input used above, so you can drop them into ``mag_binary`` / ``mag_triple`` without further changes.

 Best practices